-The glass adjacent the front entry door is not tempered safety glass.
+The glass adjacent to the front door is not tempered safety glass.
 Tempered glass can be identified by the etched emblem in one corner of each pane.
 A higher margin of safety could be achieved if the glass was approved safety glass.
 Consideration should be given to replacing the glass as a safety upgrade.